nickdeje/stuffNthings/status.md

 The basis of the project has not been done yet, I need to write code so that when a user inputs a command (in any channel), the bot will produce a list of the upcoming sneaker releases for the week.
-Also, I have to do some more research on how to connect the bot to an external site in order to scrape information to update the bot automatically, but that is not of utmost importance right now, I just need to get the bot working with user commands first.
+Also, I have to do some more research on how to connect the bot to an external site in order to scrape information to update the bot automatically.
+But that is just something extra to worry about if I have time, for right now I just need to get the simple idea of the bot working with user commands first.

 #### What problems, if any, have you encountered?